Updated on September 12, 2022

-- F, for Face Drooping: Is the face number or drooping on one side?
+- F - for Face Drooping: Is the face number or drooping on one side?
 Ask the person to smile and see if one side of the mouth turns down.

-- A, for Arm Weakness.
+- A - for Arm Weakness.
 Ask the person to raise both arms: Does one drift down?

-- S, for Speech Difficulty.
+- S - for Speech Difficulty.
 Is the speech hard to understand?
 Ask them to repeat "The sky is blue."
 Is there any difficulty doing that?

-- T, for Time to Call 9-1-1.
+- T - for Time to Call 9-1-1.
 If your loved one shows ANY of these symptoms, call 911 immediately.

-I'm feeling dizzy.
 What are the warning signs of a stroke?

 Here are the key warning signs, according to the American Stroke Association:

-- Sudden numbness or weakness of the face, arm or leg, especially on one side of the body
+- Numbness or weakness of face, arm or leg, often only on one side of the body

-- Sudden trouble walking, dizziness, loss of balance or coordination
+- Trouble walking, loss of balance or coordination, dizziness

-- Sudden trouble seeing out of one or both eyes
+- Trouble seeing through one or both eyes

-- Sudden extremely severe headache with no known cause
+- Extreme headache with unknown cause

-What should I do if I experience these symptoms?
+What should I do if I experience stroke warning symptoms?

-Even if the symptoms last only a few minutes, call 911 immediately -- a stroke is a medical emergency.
+- Call 911 immediately, even if the symptoms last only a few minutes, call 911 immediately -- a stroke is a medical emergency.
 Have someone else call an ambulance if necessary, or rush you to the emergency room.
 (If you're unable to speak and are alone, many emergency response dispatchers have address identification; just push 911 and keep the line open.)